cjmartin/launchcalendar.org/_posts/2025-03-12-falcon-9-punch-and-spherex.md

     video_id: 6jH9LLK3P6s
 images: []
 ---
-NASA's PUNCH mission, consisting of four satellites to study the sun's corona and solar wind, launched aboard a SpaceX Falcon 9 rocket from Vandenberg Space Force Base, California, on March 12, 2025.
-The launch also carried NASA's SPHEREx space telescope, which will map the entire sky in infrared.
-The article discusses early imaging successes from PUNCH, including first light images revealing colorful details in zodiacal light and the corona.
-Images from the various instruments on PUNCH have provided valuable data in calibrating and validating the mission, with highlights on the capabilities and scientific goals of both PUNCH and SPHEREx.
+NASA's PUNCH and SPHEREx missions were launched together aboard a SpaceX Falcon 9 rocket from Vandenberg Space Force Base, California, on March 12, 2025.
+The PUNCH mission, a set of four satellites, will study the Sun's corona and solar wind, and has already returned first-light images revealing colorful details in zodiacal light and the solar environment.
+The SPHEREx space telescope is now in orbit with the goal of mapping over 450 million galaxies and 100 million stars in infrared to advance our understanding of the evolution of the universe and the search for the ingredients for life.
+The article covers both missions' early successes, with mention of the SPHEREx team ringing the closing bell at the New York Stock Exchange in celebration, and highlights the valuable scientific data being returned from both payloads.